baez97/Star-Pusher/README.md

-# Star-Pusher
+# Star Pusher Game in Python with PyGame
-Star Pusher game in python with pyGame
+Code and resources necessary to implement the game "Star Pusher" in Python using PyGame library.